sudomateo/terraform-training/course/02-Terraform-Basics/README.md

 #### Attributes

-An attribute assigns the value of an `EXPRESSION` to a particular `IDENTIFIER`:
+An attribute assigns the value of an `EXPRESSION` to an `IDENTIFIER`:

 ```hcl
 IDENTIFER = EXPRESSION